Leela8256/Leela8256/README.md

 ## Education

-- Master's Degree in Computer Science with specialization in AI/ML
+- Master's Degree in Applied Data Intelligence
-- Interests: Visa & Immigration Policy, Travel, Hiking, Sustainable Technology
+- Bahelor's in Electronics and Communication Engineering

 ## Let's Connect